 MALDEF provides leadership programs and law school scholarships to help the Latino community thrive.
 Learn more about becoming part of the MALDEF family.

 Since 1989, MALDEF’s Parent School Partnership (PSP) Program has worked with parents and community leaders to become agents of change in their communities.
 The PSP program provides them with the tools necessary to become effective advocates in improving their community’s educational success.

-MALDEF has always sought to support law students who seek to further MALDEF’s mission of advancing the civil rights of the Latino community in the United States through the legal profession.
-In recent years, MALDEF has annually awarded 5-15 law school scholarships of $5,000 each to deserving law students from throughout the nation.
+MALDEF supports law students who seek to further MALDEF’s mission of advancing the civil rights of the Latino community in the United States.
+In recent years, MALDEF has annually awarded 5-15 law school scholarships of $2,000 each to deserving law students from throughout the nation.

 MALDEF’s Youth Leadership Program (YLP) works to educate and inspire youth to become active in social change activism.
 MALDEF’s goals of reducing the high school drop-out rate, increasing college access, and establishing a network of civic-minded and educated youth will help create a new generation of socially conscious Latino leadership.

 Our goal is to empower the Latino community so that we may more fully contribute to building a healthier, more equitable and more prosperous America.
 For more information, please contact Adrian Sandoval, National PSP Director, at (213) 629-2512 x158.